anshlabs716/syskit/README.md

 java SyskitLite
 ```

-> 💡 **Tip:** Start with a Lite version on Termux.
-Full versions may depend on Linux utilities that Android does not provide.
+> 💡 **Recommended:** Start with a Lite implementation on Termux.

 ---

 # 📦 Dependencies

-SysKit does **not** require every dependency for every implementation.

-Install only what your chosen implementation and features need.
+Different implementations use different dependencies.

 ## Core